alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 This component exposes the following attributes that can be set in Flow:

-label="Object Name" This is the actual object that will be looked up
+label="I1_Object Name" This is the actual object that will be looked up

-label="Display Which Field?"
+label="I2_Display Which Field?"
 This is the field that will show up in the list box to represent a record.
 It's usually set to "Name"

+label="I3_Field Label"  This is just the label that appears next to the lookup control

-label="Output Which Field as Value?"
+label="I4_Output Which Field as Value?"
 Here you can set which field you actually want saved into the Output Value attribute.

+label="I5_'Parent' or 'Child' Lookup?"
+If Child is entered, the filter value will be replaced by the value returned by the Parent lookup on the same screen.
+The default for this attribute is Parent

-label="Field Label"  This is just the label that appears next to the lookup control
+label="I6_Filter on which field?"
+This is the name of the field to filter the lookup on.

+label="I7_Filter Value" This is the filter value for the lookup.

-label="Output Value" This will hold the selection field.
+label="O1_Output Value" This will hold the selection field.

 Here's an example of a configured component:
 <img width="353" alt="screen shot 2018-02-11 at 8 48 18 pm" src="https://user-images.githubusercontent.com/3140883/36083917-ed8c32ca-0f6c-11e8-956d-82c674a92495.png">

-## Lookup Filters ##
+## Filtered Lookup Examples ##

-This control does not currently support Lookup Filters.
-That's on the roadmap.
-The design will probably allow the user to specify, in Flow, for each Lookup control,two additional strings: the name of an existing Lookup field and the name of an existing Object where that field lives.
-The control will then apply the LookupFilter associated with that field.
+Example 1: Lookup a Case filtered by an Account where the ID is passed into the flow variable vInputAcctId

+ Case Lookup
+  I1_Object Name                    Case
+  I2_Display Which Field?
+Subject
+  I3_Field Label                    Select Case I4_Output Which Field as Value?
+Id
+  I6_Filter on which field?
+AccountId I7_Filter Value                   {!vInputAcctId}
+  ---
+  O1_Output Value                   {!vCaseId}

+Example 2: Lookup an Account and a Contact on the same screen and only select from Contacts from the selected Account

+Account Lookup
+  I1_Object Name                    Account
+  I2_Display Which Field?
+Name
+  I3_Field Label                    Select Account I4_Output Which Field as Value?
+Id
+  I5_'Parent' or 'Child' Lookup?
+Parent
+  ---
+  O1_Output Value                   {!vAccountId}

+Contact Lookup
+  I1_Object Name                    Contact
+  I2_Display Which Field?
+Name
+  I3_Field Label                    Select Contact I4_Output Which Field as Value?
+Id
+  I5_'Parent' or 'Child' Lookup?
+Child
+  I6_Filter on which field?
+AccountId
+  ---
+  O1_Output Value                   {!vContactId}

 ## Resources ##